refact0r/number-alchemy/PRIVACY-POLICY.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please create an issue in this repository.
+For any questions or concerns regarding the privacy policy, please create an issue in this repository or email refact0r.contact@gmail.com.